MGough22/dream-team/README.md

 Then next step is to create a PR to merge your code into the dev branch:

 • Open a PR on GitHub to merge your feature branch into dev.

+• Make sure the incoming branch is set to dev rather than main

 • Ensure your PR includes a clear description of the feature or fix.

 ### 7. Merging Into dev